ICJIA/icjia-infonet-nuxt4/content/resources.md

-  record level define what you want to see as one record or row of information for example a client client case or service any desired filters e g age client s resident county service type request technical assistance cja infonethelp illinois gov preferred or call 312 793 8550 agency specific resources lazytabs sectionid userinfo "
+  record level define what you want to see as one record or row of information for example a client client case or service any desired filters e g age client s resident county service type request technical assistance cja infonethelp illinois gov preferred or call 312 793 8550 agency specific resources tabsuserinfo "
 draft: false
 markdown: >+
   ## InfoNet’s Virtual Private Network (VPN)